VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Evaluation Details

 \section{Evaluation Details}

 In this section, we provide a detailed introduction to the benchmark datasets, baseline methods, and evaluation metrics that we used for evaluating VoiceBridge's performance.
 We also list further evaluation settings and results on broken down degradation types in detail, and make comparison to other models.
+Note that results in appendix are achieved by 4 inference steps.